aarongreenwald/sci/README.md

 Configuration
 ---------------
-You'll need a settings.json file that looks something like this:
+sci reads environment variables:

+* `DOTENV`: optional, if available it should be the path to a .env file that sci will read
+* `SECRET`
+* `SCI_CONFIG_PATH`: optional, if not available sci will look for the config file in `./sci.config.json`

+Config file:

 ```
 {
     "verboseResponses" : "true",
-    "secretKey" : "sha1=somelonghashstringthatrepresentsyoursecretkey",
     "repositories": [
         {
             "name": "aarongreenwald/grouper",